 Singapore savings bond (SSB)

 The Singapore Government Securities issue SSBs (SGS) issues SSB.
 The Singapore government backs the same.
-SSBs provides for step-up interest earnings on your savings.
+SSBs provide step-up interest earnings on your savings.
 The interest rate usually starts low, and it increases every year until the 10th year.

 The key in SSB is the longer you hold onto it, the more interest you receive.
 The payment of interest is expected every six months and automatically credited into the bank account is linked to your CDP Securities account.

 If you have income that may be put and sealed to a bank for a short period of time, then getting a short-term endowment plan is a good move.
-At the end of the policy term, your original income will grow your saving in a low-risk way.
-Certainly, this is one way of having a passive income.
+At the end of the policy term, you will earn guaranteed returns plus some bonuses – if any.
+On top of that, you will also enjoy insurance coverage throughout the policy term.